Our approach to impact

 A dedicated policy

-Norselab has a Meaningfulness policy dedicated to our impact philosophy.
-The policy outlines the principles to which we hold ourselves accountable to, and which all stakeholders can expect us to respect and fulfil.
+Norselab has a dedicated Meaningfulness policy that outlines our impact philosophy.
+The policy outlines the principles to which we hold ourselves accountable, and which all stakeholders can expect us to respect and fulfill.

 We also use the Sustainable Development Goals as a strategic framework for considering the positive impacts of our investments.
 This means that our impact approach is not limited to climate change or social aspects - we consider the whole range of focus areas, including impact related to e.g. “Decent work and economic growth” (SDG 8), “Industry, Innovation, and Infrastructure” (SDG 9), “Responsible consumption and production” (SDG12), to mention some.
 We believe that it’s our responsibility as investors to contribute to this globally recognized roadmap for sustainable development and economic growth.